 <script> tag retrieves the Build from your host server and performs your defined actions within the browser.

-An adapter is a connection between Launch and your hosting location.
-Launch currently supports an Akamai adapter and an SFTP adapter.
-Whenever you produce a build, Launch connects to the server defined by your adapter.
+An host is a connection between Launch and your hosting location.
+Launch currently supports an Akamai host and an SFTP host.
+Whenever you produce a build, Launch connects to the server defined by your host and delivers the build.

 If you want to self-host, you can have Launch push directly to your servers through SFTP or you can push it to Akamai and download it (using your environment's Archive option).